-When Upflex’s cofounders set out to start something new, they knew they wanted to make the world better, not just for humans, but for the planet itself.
+When Upflex’s cofounders set out to start something new, they knew they wanted to make work better, not just for the workforce, but for the planet itself.

 “We started looking at the industry and we thought, there’s so much waste — it’s just unbelievable,” my fellow cofounder and chief product officer Ginger Dhaliwal said in a recent interview.
 “Something like 40% of office space — coworking, corporate offices — is underutilized every single day, and we continue to build more space, which is harming the environment, only to continue to be underutilized.”

 As company leaders, we have a responsibility to help address these inefficiencies — and to offset our impact.

 Upflex’s technology allows companies to easily give their teams access to a global network of workspaces across more than 80 countries, so workers can choose workspaces that are conducive to productivity but close to home, shaving off commutes and cutting back on companies’ need to keep paying for unnecessary real estate.
 This is part of how we’re building sustainability into the future of work.
 We didn’t stop there: We are also partnered with nonprofit Trees for the Future, so every time a user books a workspace with Upflex, a new tree is planted.

 When you use Upflex for your team, they can share in the accomplishment.
 As your team books desks, new trees are taking root.